 AKA: Don't Go in the Woods.

-up a steep trail to the top of a hill, is swiftly decapitated by
+to push himself up a steep trail to the top of a hill, is swiftly decapitated by the maniac's machete.

 Don't Go Near the Park

 AKA: Nightstalker, Curse of the Living Dead, Sanctuary for Evil.